terales/blackbird-docs/src/content/docs/sdk/events.md

 All the properties passed to the `Result` class implementation will be available in the bird editor.
 All `Display` attributes are possible here as well.

-> Note: The name of your webhook method cannot be changed, Blackbird would interpret it as a deleted and newly created event.
+> **💡 Note**: The name of your webhook method cannot be changed, Blackbird would interpret it as a deleted and newly created event.

 ### Automatic subscription and unsubscription